 There is an internal rating system for each asset control category established according to portfolio characteristics.
-For example, credits to corporates are assigned an "obligor grade." which indicates the borrower's creditworthiness, and/or "facility grade," which indicates the collectibility of assets taking into account transaction conditions, such as guarantee/collateral, credit period, and tenor.
+For example, credits to corporates are assigned an "obligor grade," which indicates the borrower's creditworthiness, and/or "facility grade," which indicates the collectibility of assets taking into account transaction conditions, such as quarantee/collateral, credit period, and tenor.
 An obligor grade is determined by first assigning a financial grade using a financial strength grading model and data obtained from the obligor's financial statements.
 The financial grade is then adjusted taking into account the actual state of the obligor's balance sheet and qualitative factors to derive the obligor grade.
-In the event that the

-■ SMBC's Obligor Grading System

-Obligor Grade Borrower Domestic (C&I), etc. Overseas (C&I), etc. Definition Category J1 G1 Very high certainty of debt repayment J2 G2 High certainty of debt repayment J3 G3 Satisfactory certainty of debt repayment Normal J4 G4 Debt repayment is likely but this could change in cases of significant changes in economic trends or business environment Borrowers J5 G5 No problem with debt repayment over the short term, but not satisfactory over the mid to long term and the situation could change in cases of significant changes in economic trends or business environment J6 G6 Currently no problem with debt repayment, but there are unstable business and financial factors that could lead to debt repayment problems J7 G7 Close monitoring is required due to problems in meeting loan terms and conditions, sluggish/unstable business, or financial problems Borrowers Requiring Caution J7R G7R (Borrowers Requiring Caution identified as Substandard Borrowers) Substandard Borrowers J8 G8 Currently not bankrupt, but experiencing business difficulties, making insufficient progress in restructuring, and highly likely to go bankrupt Potentially Bankrupt Borrowers J9 G9 Though not yet legally or formally bankrupt, has serious business difficulties and rehabilitation is unlikely; thus, effectively bankrupt Virtually Bankrupt Borrowers J10 G10 Legally or formally bankrupt Bankrupt Borrowers borrower is domiciled overseas, internal ratings for credit are made after taking into consideration country rank, which represents an assessment of the credit quality of each country, based on its political and economic situation as well as its current account balance and external debt.
+In the event that the borrower is domiciled overseas, internal ratings for credit are made after taking into consideration country rank, which represents an assessment of the credit quality of each country, based on its political and economic situation as well as its current account balance and external debt.
 The borrower categories used in self-assessment are consistent with the obligor grade categories.

+■ SMBC's Domestic Obligor Grading System

+Obligor Grade Definition Borrower Category 1 Very high certainty of debt repayment 2 High certainty of debt repayment 3 Satisfactory certainty of debt repayment Normal 4 Debt repayment is likely but this could change in cases of significant changes in economic trends or business environment depending on the situation Borrowers 5 No problem with debt repayment over the short term, but not satisfactory over the mid to long term and the situation could change in cases of any changes in economic trends or business environment 6 Currently no problem with debt repayment, but it is highly likely that this could change in cases of significant changes in economic trends or business environment 7 Close monitoring is required due to problems in meeting loan terms and conditions, sluggish/unstable business, or financial problems Borrowers Requiring Caution (Borrowers Requiring Caution identified as Substandard Borrowers) Substandard Borrowers 8 Currently not bankrupt, but experiencing business difficulties, making insufficient progress in restructuring, and highly likely to go bankrupt Potentially Bankrupt Borrowers 9 Though not yet legally or formally bankrupt, has serious business difficulties and rehabilitation is unlikely; thus, effectively bankrupt Virtually Bankrupt Borrowers 10 Legally or formally bankrupt Bankrupt Borrowers